nicholasferguson/Portable_SIMD/Readme.md

 	Questions to answer
 	+ With metaprogramming, can an application switch to a particular SIMD wrapper, with minimal re-coding,

+	Issues Resolved
+	+ Re-coded VecCore's backend.cc test file.
+Removed much of gtest.
+Now all tests run OK for both VC and UMESIMD.

+	    + Added a if_enable around Get and Set in implementation.h
+		+ Added to UMESIMD struct TypeTraits IsVector. ( see UMESimdCommon.h )  This works with if_enable.
+		+ Added to UMESIMD struct TypeTraits tSize (UMESimdCommon.h and Scalar.h ).
+This  fixed VectorSize in implementation.h and deprecated.h

-	Issues
+	Issues Open
-	+ VecCore's test code in backend.cc  is broken in its metaprogrammnig.
-It resorts to copying into simd containers, using pointers. ( And though it works with VC, it is broken with UMESIMD).

 	+ VecCore's test code in quadratic.cc is a better test.
 But some _aligned_free of containers generate errors.
 Need to review why.
 	+ statistics from quadratic.cc are off... in order to compute a mean and sigma, too many time